-The Corps is currently finalizing 90% Plans and Specifications for final review by PWD.
+The Corps is currently revising final Plans and Specifications incorporating comments provided by PWD.
 The project will include full removal of the dam plus stream restoration for approximately 1,000 feet upstream of the dam necessary to stabilize the channel.